EqualFiLabs/zkd/docs/INTERFACES.md

 This interface design enforces **strict determinism** and **inter-backend portability** while remaining friendly to automation (CLI + SDK + agent pipelines).
 Every call has explicit inputs, structured outputs, and reproducible serialization rules.
 By locking profiles, backends, and field types through versioned registries, proofs stay verifiable across environments and time.

+Commitment and privacy bindings preserve determinism: all digests are canonical and reproducible across backends.
+By standardizing point encodings and domain tags, proofs remain verifiable and portable across devices and chains.

 **Mantra:** *“Same input, same output, any backend.”*